score-spec/docs/content/en/docs/environment variables/_index.md

 ---
-title: "Set dynamic environment-specific configurations"
+title: "Pass dynamic environment-specific configurations"
-linkTitle: "Set environment variables"
+linkTitle: "Pass environment configurations"
 weight: 5
 description: >
-    This section describes how to set your environment variables.
+    This section describes how to pass environment configurations.
 ---

 ## Overview

 You can pass dynamic environment-specific configurations to the container during a deployment.
 The Score Specification enables a special environment resource type to be used to support such use cases.

-Environment variables are set within the [`container`]({{< relref "../reference/score-spec-reference.md" >}} "Container") section of your Score Specification file.
-These variables translate into environment variables as if you're deploying a {{< glossary_tooltip text="Workload" term_id="workload" >}} with a platform like Docker.
+Environment configurations are set within the [`container`]({{< relref "../reference/score-spec-reference.md" >}} "Container") section of your Score Specification file.
+These configurations act as environment variables when you're deploying a {{< glossary_tooltip text="Workload" term_id="workload" >}}.

 Values for those variables can be either hard coded (not recommended) or sourced from the resources properties through substitutions (recommended).

 For example, `${resources.my-db.host}`.
-Score supports declaring environment variables in an environment file or as a shell value.
+The Score Specification supports declaring environment variables in a configurations files or as a shell value.

+For more information, see [Environment specific configuration]({{< relref "../concepts/environment-configuration" >}})